MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet-core-to-azure-webapp.md

 ms.custom: mvc
 ---

-# CI/CD of an ASP.NET Core app to an Azure web app
+# Deploy your ASP.NET Core app to an Azure web app

 Visual Studio Team Services (VSTS) provides a highly customizable continuous integration (CI) and continuous deployment (CD) pipeline to automatically deploy your ASP.NET Core web app to Azure App Services.
 In this quickstart you will use the Azure portal to configure a basic CI/CD pipeline, and then see it build and deploy your app.

 ![A typical release pipeline for web applications](../get-started/_img/ci-cd/part-1/ReleasePipeline.png)